jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 - An Android TV device running the official Android TV client on a supported device.
 HDR format support depends on the specific device you are running.

+Devices not listed above do not support HDR on any official client.
+Any HDR content will have to be converted to SDR by the server for proper playback on these clients.
+For more info, please refer to our [tone-mapping documentation](/docs/general/post-install/transcoding/#hdr-to-sdr-tone-mapping)

 ## [Audio Compatibility](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats#Audio_coding_formats_support "Wikipedia's audio codec tables")

 If the audio codec is unsupported or incompatible (such as playing a 5.1 channel stream on a stereo device), the audio codec must be transcoded.
 This is not nearly as intensive as video transcoding.